ircv3/ircv3-specifications/extensions/chathistory.md

     CHATHISTORY <subcommand> <target> <timestamp | msgid> <limit>

-The `target` parameter specifies a single buffer (channel or query name) from which history SHOULD be retrieved.
+The `target` parameter specifies a single buffer (channel or nickname) from which history SHOULD be retrieved.
 Any `timestamp` values or parameters MUST be in the format of `YYYY-MM-DDThh:mm:ss.sssZ`.

+If a nickname is given as the `target` then the server SHOULD include history sent between both the current user and the target nickname as to give a full conversation.
+The server SHOULD attempt to include history involving other nicknames if either the current user or the target nickname has changed during the requested timeframe.

 #### Subcommands